Should Your Skin Care Change When You Wear A Mask?

 Advertisement

-Ahead, Dr. Zeichner and a few other trusted derms break down their step-by-step advice for keeping your skin clear while following guidelines for wearing a face cover.
+Ahead, Dr Zeichner and a few other trusted derms break down their step-by-step advice for keeping your skin clear while following the CDC's guidelines for wearing a face cover.

 Wash Your Face Before And After